-Adam Sutkus, Associate Director
+Adam Sutkus, Interim Executive Director

 Adam Sutkus brings 25 years of public sector policy and program management to the Center, specializing in Emergency Services and Homeland Security expertise.
 As coordinator for the Center’s portfolio of emergency management and homeland security, Mr. Sutkus is assisting government agencies at all levels and key stakeholder groups to design, develop, and implement an array of public safety initiatives and programs that have increased exponentially since the events of 9/11.

 Prior to joining the Center, Mr. Sutkus held key program management and policy positions throughout government, including special appointments under three Governors.
 Early in his career, he served as a congressional aide in Washington, D.C., concentrating on environmental and disaster management issues.
 In 1987, Adam was selected nationally as a Presidential Management Fellow, and held positions with the U.S. Environmental Protection Agency, the National Oceanic and Atmospheric Administration, and on Capitol Hill.

 In California, Adam has served as Executive Director of the State’s Recycling Advisory Committee in the Dept. of Conservation; as Dept. of Fish and Game’s liaison for oil spill emergency response and policy; and as Chief of Staff for the Governor’s Office of Emergency Services.
 From 1994 to 2005, Mr. Sutkus participated in State Operations Center disaster response efforts for numerous emergencies, including fires, floods, airline crashes, power shortages, earthquakes, and terrorist threats.
 In 2002, he was appointed as the first statewide director of CA’s Citizen Corps program for community-based homeland security and emergency services within the office of the Governor.